 I can relate.
 My mom takes forever to text me back.
 My dad doesn't even know how to open a text.
 It's obvious to me that a lot of parents could use a little help with their text messaging skills.

-Here's a few phrases from what can
+Here's a few phrases from what can be thought of as the text messaging dictionary:

 Proper grammar in text messaging is unnecessary.
 You basically have to undo all the rules you learned in English class to become a text message pro.
 For example, which do you think takes longer to write?